 - For a complete list of past exhibits please contact us!

 Talk about a bottom-up design!
-Much like the ripped jeans of today, ruffles started out as ‘street wear’ made popular by 16th century Spanish soldiers.
-The nature of bottom-up style is such that the trend in fashion comes from ‘the streets’ and not from high fashion or designers.
-Ruffles developed for both men and women’s fashions hundreds of years ago.
+Much like the ripped jeans of today, ruffles started as ‘street wear’ made popular by 16th-century Spanish soldiers.
+The nature of the bottom-up style is such that the trend in fashion comes from ‘the streets’ and not from high fashion or designers.
+Ruffles developed for both men's and women’s fashions hundreds of years ago.
 While ruffles do not have much of a utilitarian purpose and are more decorative in nature; they have served to represent the delicate side of clothing for centuries.

 - We are currently working to modernize the collection for use by Ohio University students, faculty as well as the global online community - check back soon for links and updates!

 The Mary C. Doxsee Historic Clothing and Textile Collection is a proud addition to the Retail and Fashion Merchandising program here at the Patton College of Education.
 We strive to be a learning tool for students, faculty as well as the general public.
 Since the Doxsee Collection is a museum collection we also seek to preserve history/culture through clothing and dress items.
-There are over 2,500 items in the collection that range from an 1820's day dress to 1920's scarab beetle hair pins to 1980's color-block tops and everything in-between.
-The Doxsee Collection prides itself on being a teaching tool for individual student use, classroom presentations, community outreach, and other roles it is used in for academic and community purposes.
+There are over 2,500 items in the collection that range from an 1820s day dress to 1920's scarab beetle hair pins to 1980s color-block tops and everything in between.
+The Doxsee Collection prides itself on being a teaching tool for individual student use, classroom presentations, community outreach, and other roles it is used for academic and community purposes.

 Mary C. Doxsee Historic Clothing and Textile Collection began as a passion for Ms. Doxsee, who was a professor in the Home Economics department here at Ohio University.
 Her interest in clothing and textiles was well-known and faculty, students, and community members from around the area would offer her items to use as teaching tools in her class or just to keep to show students.
 Her husband, Gifford Doxsee, was a professor of Middle Eastern/North African studies and when he traveled to that area of the world he also brought back textiles and clothing for her to add to the growing collection.
 Eventually, when Mary retired in the early 1980s the collection was named in her honor and is still used as a teaching tool at Ohio University for present and future generations of students.